arjanbathla/Anomaly-Fraud-Detection-Platform/README.md

-<<<<<<< HEAD
 # Anomaly & Fraud Detection Platform

 A comprehensive anomaly and fraud detection platform built with FastAPI, Streamlit, and modern ML libraries.
 This platform provides end-to-end capabilities for detecting suspicious events in streaming or batch datasets, with a web UI for analysts and API endpoints for integration.

-## �� Features
+## Features

 ### Core Capabilities
 - **Multi-source Data Ingestion**: CSV, Parquet, Kafka, MQTT, Webhooks, REST API